seanthegeek/seanthegeek.github.io/_posts/2024-11-15-my-conversation-with-a-shy-trump-voter-taught-me-why-harris-lost.md

 There are two age-old sayings in US presidential races that apply here.
 "It's the economy, stupid." and "Are you better off than you were four years ago?"
 For many americans and their families, the answer to that question is a resounding "No!"

+Despite the unemployment rate being at [its lowest point in ten years](https://www.bls.gov/charts/employment-situation/civilian-unemployment-rate.htm), the cost of many food has risen sharply.
+For example, the price of eggs increased 139% between between October 2020 and October 2024, compared to only 1% between October 2016 and October 2020.
+The cause of this increase isn't related to any particular Biden or Trump policy.
+It is the result of price gouging that started during the COVID-19 pandemic, which grocery store executives have [admitted to](https://www.newsweek.com/kroger-executive-admits-company-gouged-prices-above-inflation-1945742).

 | Item                                    | Oct.
 2016 | Oct.
 2020 | Change from 2016 to 2020 | Oct.
 2024 | Change 2020 to 2024 | Difference in change |
 | --------------------------------------- | --------- | --------- | ------------------------ | --------- | ------------------- | -------------------- |
 | Bananas, per lb.                        | $0.75     | $0.58     | -23%                     | $0.62     | 7%                  | 30%                  |